 Paw protection and care

-Hiking with your dogs in the summer means that you have to be more cautious about their paws and protecting them from injuries.
+Hiking with your dogs in the summer means that you have to be more cautious about their paws and protect them from injuries.

 Doggie hiking boots protect your dog’s paws from being injured.
 If they are walking/climbing on sharp rocks, they could get cuts on their paw pads.
 Also, if it is a hot day, the ground they are walking on can heat up and burn the pads of their paws.
 This actually happened to Cap and we bought him protective boots shortly after that.